 Since 1972 Joachim Seelig carried out research, first, as Assistant Professor and since 1982 as Full Professor of Structural Biology at the Biozentrum of the University of Basel.
 He was one of the founding members of the research institution and was its chairman from 1997 to 1999 and from 2000 to 2009.
 Joachim Seelig developed special biophysical methods for detailed measurements of the structure and the thermodynamic behavior of cell membranes.
 For his research he was awarded with the Cloëtta Prize and the Julian Sturtevant Award for Outstanding Contributions to Experimental Thermodynamics.
 Furthermore, Joachim Seelig has been a member of numerous scientific associations including the Royal Netherlands Academy of Arts and Science as well as the president of the Swiss Foundation for Excellence and Talent in Biomedical Research.

 Personal website: http://www.joachimseelig.biozentrum.unibas.ch

-Hans Thoenen studied medicine at the Universities of Bern and Innsbruck and worked in various institutes in Bern, Basel and Gent.
+Hans Thoenen (*1928, † 2012) studied medicine at the Universities of Bern and Innsbruck and worked in various institutes in Bern, Basel and Gent.
 In 1972, he was appointed leader of the neurobiological research group at the newly established Biozentrum in Basel.
 In 1977, Hans Thoenen was appointed director of the Max Planck Institute of Psychiatry in Munich and led the department of Neurochemistry.
 The main emphasis of his research was the examination of the occurrence and the triggers of neurotrophic factors, in particular of neurotrophins.
-Thoenen is a member of various national and international academies such as the National Academy of Science, USA.
+Thoenen was a member of various national and international academies such as the National Academy of Science, USA.
 He received an honorary doctorate of the Universities of Würzburg and Zurich.